Lethal Enforcers II: Gun Fighters: Reception

-In North America, RePlay reported Lethal Enforcers II: Gun Fighters to be the fourth most-popular upright arcade game in May 1994, and Play Meter listed Lethal Enforcers II as the ninth most-popular arcade game in June 1994.
-In Japan, Game Machine listed Gun Fighters on their November 15, 1994 issue as being the seventh most-successful upright/cockpit arcade unit of the month.
+In North America, RePlay reported Lethal Enforcers II: Gun Fighters to be the fourth most popular upright arcade game of May 1994, and Play Meter listed it as the ninth most popular arcade game of June 1994.
+In Japan, Game Machine listed it as the seventh most successful upright/cockpit arcade unit of November 1994.

 GamePro gave the Genesis version a perfect 5 out of 5 in all four categories (graphics, sound, control, and fun factor), citing the variety of weapons and their individually distinct firing patterns, sharp digitized sprites, realistic backgrounds, and the quality build and accuracy of the Justifier peripheral, which they felt worked better with Lethal Enforcers II than with the original game.
 Electronic Gaming Monthly rated the Genesis version 31 out of 50, commenting positively on the two-player mode and variety of weapons.

 GamePro gave the Sega CD version a positive review as well, saying that it is generally identical to the Genesis version but has more voices.
 Electronic Gaming Monthly rated it 33 out of 50, commenting that it has better music and sound effects than the Genesis version, but that the game is far more difficult than the first Lethal Enforcers.
-Next Generation rated it three stars out of five, and stated that "the graphics aren't good [...] but it's more challenging, since many more of the targets move this time.
-If you liked it once, you'll like it again".
+Next Generation rated it three stars out of five.
+The magazine criticized the graphics and noted that the game is more challenging than its predecessor.